Toggle Contrast

 You can also access our short 7 minute podcast and accompanying presentation that provides information on common issues on Modern Slavery within East Sussex and how to access guidance on reporting it.

-The Multi-Agency Risk Management (MARM) Protocol has been designed to provide guidance for practitioners on working adults with multiple complex needs and managing cases in which there is a high level of risk, but the circumstances may sit outside the statutory safeguarding framework.
+The Multi-Agency Risk Management (MARM) Protocol has been designed to provide guidance for practitioners working with adults with multiple complex needs and managing cases in which there is a high level of risk, but the circumstances may sit outside the statutory safeguarding framework.
 The MARM process aims to bring agencies together to provide a more effective, multi-agency coordinated response to facilitate:

 • Timely information sharing and holistic risk assessment